brendalong/grunt-starter/README.md

 ## Start From Scratch
 **`npm init`** - walk through the steps for creating a basic package.json file

-Use `npm install <pkg> --save` afterwards to install a package and save it as a dependency in the package.json file.
+Use `npm install <pkg> --save` OR `--save-dev` to install a package and add it to the package.json file.

+What is the difference?
+Save is for full functionality while save-dev is for during development.

 **Common packages for projects include:**
 * `npm install grunt --save-dev`